emipa606/FactionToEmpires/README.md

 - Once you get their title, you can trade with them and call the escort.
 - They will naturally appear in your game with royal titles.
 - The pawns of each empire that comes as a guard or guest, were automatically selected from the pawns owned by the faction and developed to show the appropriate pawns.
-I&apos;ve put a lot of effort into this automation.
+I've put a lot of effort into this automation.
 This will feel natural.

 ![Image](https://i.imgur.com/p7Fv1Z6.gif)